alexfernandez/alexfernandez.github.io/permanent/cv.md

 I also do lots of other things such as backend development and DevOps.

+I am telecommuting full time:
+I go to the office mostly for Monday meetings.
-I am telecommuting full time and with flexible hours, which allows me to take care of my daughter when needed and at the same time use my most productive hours working, or take care of a crisis at ungodly hours.
+I also work flexible hours,
+which allows me to take care of my daughter when needed and at the same time use my most productive hours working.
+I also gladly take care of a crisis at ungodly hours.
 It is a win-win situation!

+### Toolset

+I have used many dev environments including IDEs such as NetBeans or Eclipse.
+Right now I use a minimalistic environment which consists of a Bash console and the `vim` editor.
+(If you use `nano` or `ed` you can question the "minimalistic" bit.)
+This allows me to be as productive in a remote SSH connection as locally, which may not be saying much.

 ## Volunteer Work